saaguero/ckad-notes/README.md

 ## P2

 https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/
-- If the pod does not have a ServiceAccount set, it sets the ServiceAccount to `default`.
+- If the pod does not have a `ServiceAccount` set, it sets it to `default`.
-- It adds a volumeSource to each container of the pod mounted at `/var/run/secrets/kubernetes.io/serviceaccount`.
+- It adds a `volumeSource` to each container of the pod mounted at `/var/run/secrets/kubernetes.io/serviceaccount`.

 https://kubernetes.io/docs/concepts/cluster-administration/logging/
 - Using a node-level logging agent is the most common and encouraged approach for a Kubernetes cluster, because it creates only one agent per node, and it doesn’t require any changes to the applications running on the node.
 However, node-level logging only works for applications' standard output and standard error.